-'''

-IMAGE = 1, "c:\images\earth.jpg", 0, 0, 6, 9, 0
+IMAGE = 1, "c:\images\earth.jpg", 0, 0, 6, 9, 0 Result: Figure 35 flag: in this parameter you can specify any, some or all these letters:

-Result Figure 35

-'''

 Note that the image will fill the destination rectangle, the standard behavior of this command is resizing the original image and altering the aspect ratio for width and height.
 If you want to maintain the original aspect you must use a flag, as additional parameter.